onfido/onfido-ios-sdk/README.md

 ```

 **Note:** `issuingCountry` is optional based on end-user selection, and can be `null`.

-**Note:** If a document was scanned using NFC, the callback will return the passport photo in `file` but no additional
+**Note:** If a document was scanned using NFC, the callback will return the passport photo in `file`, but no additional
 data.

 2. For live photos, the callback returns a `SelfieResult` object: